Metacello/metacello/docs/MetacelloScriptingAPI.md

   load: 'Core'.
 ```

-This command loads the `Core` group, the 'Sample-Tests' package
+This command loads the `Core` group and the 'Sample-Tests' package
 for the `#stable` version of `Sample`:

 ```Smalltalk